 Supervised clinical instruction in laboratory animal facilities at government, university, or private research organizations.
-Students are active participants in the diagnostic and therapeutic management of laboratory animal patients, and perform physical diagnosis and actively manage or participate in diagnostic problem-oriented decision making.
+Students are active participants in the diagnostic and therapeutic management of laboratory animal patients, and perform physical diagnosis and actively manage or participate in diagnostic problemoriented decision making.
 They observe and review routine programs of laboratory animal health care, surgery, biosecurity, and sanitation with board-certified laboratory animal veterinarians.
-Regulatory and ethical issues relating to the use of animals in biomedical research are discussed.
-Each student is required to review and critique a published paper involving the use of animals or alternatively prepare a research proposal involving the use of animals.
-These are presented and defended to peers and faculty during the rotation.
+Students analyze the role of veterinarians, and regulatory and ethical issues relating to the use of animals in biomedical research.